tigrisdata/tigris-os-docs/docs/legal/service-terms.md

-    6.2 **Restrictions.** Except and solely to the extent such a restriction is impermissible under Law, User may not: (a) provide access to, distribute, sell, or sublicense the Tigris Object Storage Service to a third party; (b) use the Tigris Object Storage Service on behalf of, or to provide any product or service to, third parties; (c) reverse engineer, decompile, disassemble, or seek to access the source code or non-public APIs to the Tigris Object Storage Service, except to the extent expressly permitted by Law (and then only with prior notice to Tigris Data); (d) modify or create derivative works of the Tigris Object Storage Service or copy any element of the Tigris Object Storage Service; (e) remove or obscure any proprietary notices in the Tigris Object Storage Service; (f) interfere with the operation of the Tigris Object Storage Service, circumvent any access restrictions, or conduct any security or vulnerability test of the Tigris Object Storage Service; (g) transmit any viruses or other harmful materials to the Tigris Object Storage Service; (h) take any action that risks harm to others or to the security, availability, or integrity of the Tigris Object Storage Service; or (i) access or use the Tigris Object Storage Service in a manner that violates any Law.
+    6.2 **Restrictions.** Except and solely to the extent such a restriction is impermissible under Law, User may not: (a) provide access to, distribute, sell, or sublicense the Tigris Object Storage Service to a third party; (b) reverse engineer, decompile, disassemble, or seek to access the source code or non-public APIs to the Tigris Object Storage Service, except to the extent expressly permitted by Law (and then only with prior notice to Tigris Data); (c) modify or create derivative works of the Tigris Object Storage Service or copy any element of the Tigris Object Storage Service; (d) remove or obscure any proprietary notices in the Tigris Object Storage Service; (e) interfere with the operation of the Tigris Object Storage Service, circumvent any access restrictions, or conduct any security or vulnerability test of the Tigris Object Storage Service; (f) transmit any viruses or other harmful materials to the Tigris Object Storage Service; (g) take any action that risks harm to others or to the security, availability, or integrity of the Tigris Object Storage Service; or (i) access or use the Tigris Object Storage Service in a manner that violates any Law.
 Additionally, User must not use the Tigris Object Storage Service with Prohibited Content (or Transmit Prohibited Content to Tigris Data or the Tigris Object Storage Service) or for High Risk Activities.
-User acknowledges that the Tigris Object Storage Service is not intended to meet any legal obligations for these uses, and that Tigris Data is not a Business Associate as defined under HIPAA.
 Notwithstanding anything else in this Agreement, Tigris Data has no liability for Prohibited Content, including the transmission of Prohibited Content to the Tigris Object Storage Service, or use of the Tigris Object Storage Service for High Risk Activities.

     6.3 **Feedback.** We respect and appreciate the thoughts and comments from our users.
 If User chooses to provide input and suggestions regarding